flucoma/flucoma-docs/doc/KMeans.rst

 :discussion:

    ``KMeans`` facilitates learning of clusters from a :fluid-obj:`DataSet`.
 This allows you to assign each point in the data a discrete membership to a group or cluster.
-The algorithm works by paritioning points into discrete clumps that ideally have *equal variance*.
-See the scitkit-learn reference for a more technical explanation: https://scikit-learn.org/stable/modules/clustering.html#k-means
+The algorithm works by partitioning points into discrete clumps that ideally have *equal variance*.
+See the Scitkit-learn reference for a more technical explanation: https://scikit-learn.org/stable/modules/clustering.html#k-means

 :control numClusters: